nnourue/kepler-exoplanet-classification/README.md

-# Kepler Exoplanet Detection — KOI Features
+# Kepler Exoplanet Classification — KOI Features

-A machine learning pipeline to classify exoplanet candidates from NASA's Kepler Space Telescope into three categories: FALSE POSITIVE, CANDIDATE, and CONFIRMED — and rank unresolved candidates by their likelihood of being real planets.
+A machine learning pipeline to classify exoplanet candidates from NASA's Kepler Space Telescope into three categories: FALSE POSITIVE, CANDIDATE, and CONFIRMED, and rank unresolved candidates by their likelihood of being real planets.

 ---

 ## Overview

 NASA's Kepler Space Telescope identified thousands of potential planets by monitoring stellar brightness across the galaxy.
-However, a significant portion of these signals originate from eclipsing binary stars, instrument artifacts, or other astrophysical phenomena — not actual planets.
+However, a significant portion of these signals originates from eclipsing binary stars, instrument artefacts, or other astrophysical phenomena — not actual planets.
 Distinguishing real planets from false positives is a critical step in exoplanet research.

 Kepler flagged over 9,000 objects of interest during its mission.
-Each one had to be reviewed and labeled:
+Each one had to be reviewed and labelled:

 - **Confirmed** — a verified exoplanet
-- **False Positive** — a mimicking signal, usually an eclipsing binary star or instrument artifact
+- **False Positive** — a mimicking signal, usually an eclipsing binary star or instrument artefact
 - **Candidate** — unresolved, awaiting follow-up confirmation

 Manual review is expensive and slow.
-This project automates the triage using machine learning, and for the ~400 unresolved candidates in the dataset, ranks them by how likely they are to be real planets — helping prioritize which ones deserve follow-up attention first.
+This project automates the triage using machine learning, and for the ~400 unresolved candidates in the dataset, ranks them by how likely they are to be real planets — helping prioritise which ones deserve follow-up attention first.

 ---